-- 1. The Texas State University System (TSUS) be authorized to execute a contract for Campus Commerce and Payment System with TouchNet Information Systems, Inc.; and, - 2.
-The contract be subject to review and approval as to legal form by the Vice Chancellor and General Counsel.
+- The Texas State University System (TSUS) is authorized to execute a contract for Campus Commerce and Payment System with TouchNet Information Systems, Inc.; and, - 2.
+The contract is subject to review and approval as to legal form by the Vice Chancellor and General Counsel.